Citrulline Malate: The Most Important Ingredient In Your Pre Workout

 - L-Glutamic Acid

-Supplement companies often attach a malic acid molecule to it, too, hence the name citrulline malate, or CitMal for short.
+When citrulline enters the body it becomes arginine (that’s why I highlighted l-arginine above).
+Supplement companies attach a malic acid molecule to it, too, hence the name citrulline malate, or CitMal for short.

-Studies show this ingredient to be completely safe, with no negative side effects.
+Before we go any further, I can confirm that studies show this ingredient is completely safe, with no negative side effects.
 (18)

 So what happens when you add citrulline malate to your pre workout?